 Don’t let a potential work of art go to waste – especially with so many memorable moments attached to it.
-Take good care of you supplies now and it will pay off – you just don’t know, you may want to pass your treasured books down to grandchildren, grandnieces or nephews, etc. to enjoy one day!
+Take good care of your supplies now and it will pay off – you just don’t know, you may want to pass your treasured books down to grandchildren, grandnieces or nephews, etc. to enjoy one day.

 Storage and organization is going to be a big deal for the obvious reasons.Wherever your proposed location is, be sure your materials are not in contact with direct sunlight (the main cause of photograph fading)

 Be mindful of the general temperature conditions around you…Opt for cool, dry locations, with less humidity.
 My locale is humidity city, so I have to be more careful with my items.
 I could probably go for a dehumidifier, though 🙂